anmarjarjees/mysql-essentials/README.md

+# MySQL Essentials
+Working with MySQL Server SQL (Structured Query Language)

 # Installing MySQL
-Refer to one my PDF files in the course contents for downloading and installing:
+Refer to my PDF files in the course contents for downloading and installing:
 - MySQL Workbench for Flask/Django Python development course or MySQL Relational DBMS course
 - XAMPP installation and PhpMyAdmin setup for PHP development course